-The Company utilizes a third-party loyalty program to provide additional value to customers.
-The decisions made by the third party can adversely affect the reputation and financial operations of the Company.
+The Company uses loyalty programs to provide additional value to customers.
+The Company currently utilizes a third-party offering.
+Subsequent to the end of fiscal 2022, a new loyalty program was announced where the Company is now a co-owner.
+The new program will be rolled out to the Company's banners throughout fiscal 2023.
+The decisions made by the third party or partners can adversely affect the reputation and financial operations of the Company.
 Promotional and other activities related to possible changes in the loyalty programs must be effectively managed and coordinated to ensure a positive customer perception.
-Failure to effectively manage and communicate changes to the loyalty program may negatively impact the Company's reputation.
+Failure to effectively manage, communicate and implement changes to the loyalty program may negatively impact the Company's reputation.